 Whilst I may not yet have got round to using all (many?) of its features, I’ve been pleased with the data it has recorded, its ease of use on the bike and the speed with which it has picked up satellite reception.

 I’m looking forward to getting more to grips with the as-yet unused features.
 I want to try out live tracking (for kicks!) and make more use of the route planning to navigate unfamiliar areas without having to check Google maps every 5 minutes.

 That said, pretty much all of the features I’ve used on the 510 so far are present and correct in the 500.
 I could have spent £60 less and been perfectly happy.
 Based on all that I’ve read, the Edge 500 is a great bike GPS device.
 If the wireless features don’t get you salivating and you’re prepared to forego a colour touch screen (the importance of which tends to lessen as time goes on), the 500 might well be the one to go for.

 Which One Are You Going To Buy?

 Note: These are affiliate links.
-If you click on one and then buy something, I get paid a small commission.
-It all helps to pay for the upkeep of this site, and costs you nothing.
+If you click on one and then buy something, I get paid a commission.
+You pay the same price.